noahabe/database_system_concepts_answers/README.md

 I try to answer the Exercises.

-If you find any mistakes please, create an issue to tell me.
+If you find any mistakes, please create an issue to tell me.

 Pull requests are also appreciated.